Info-433-Spring-2023/project-1-lwong121/README.md

 ### What aspects of the code were tested and why?

 1. Render Review - Check if review rendered
-    - We wanted to test whether adding a review without a star rating would be successfully added to the database and rendered under the game reviews section to ensure that users have the option of just adding a review.
+    - We wanted to test whether adding a review without a star rating would be successfully added to the database and rendered under the game reviews section in the correct format to ensure that users have the option of just adding a review.
 2. Render Stars - Check if star rating rendered
     - We wanted to test whether adding a star rating without a review would be successfully added to the database and rendered under the game reviews section to ensure that users have the option of just adding a rating.
 3. Don't Render Empty Review - Check that empty review did not render